AhmadRHM/AhmadRHM.github.io/_pages/about.md

 #    <p>Your City, State 12345</p>

 news: true # includes a list of news items
+posts: false # includes a list of blog posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---